 - 2) If mortgage interest or real estate taxes are shown, the borrower must furnish documentation to support their first-time buyer eligibility.
 The lender includes this documentation to NCHFA in the submission package. - 3) Only IRS tax transcripts or valid, signed tax returns are acceptable tax documentation. - 4) NCHFA will accept IRS Tax Transcripts or valid, signed federal tax returns for the prior three (3) years, as is required by our program guidelines.
-For loans closing on or after April 15th, the prior year's tax return is required.
+For loans closing on or after February 16th, the prior year's tax return is required.
 A tri-merged credit report(s) will also be required along with tax transcripts and/or returns.

-Example: Loan submitted February 5th, 2024 to close after April 15, 2024.
-We would require IRS Tax Transcripts/returns for the last three years or Income Tax Affidavit for any missing year, and a year-end paystub or W2 for 2023.
+Example: Loan submitted Jan 5, 2019 to close by February 15, 2019.
+We would require IRS Tax Transcripts/returns for 2017, 2016 & 2015 or Income Tax Affidavit for any missing year, and a year-end paystub or W2 for 2018.

-- 5) The customer should sign and provide NCHFA Form-018 (Income Tax Affidavit) for any year indicating a missing tax return. - Loans that close on or after April 15th, will require IRS Tax Transcripts or signed Federal Returns for the most recent prior three years.
-NCHFA will accept copies of the signed 1040 tax returns. - 6) For borrower(s) who are required to sign the Income Tax Affidavit (Form-018) or who mark item #7 on Form-016 stating they have not filed taxes for a certain year(s), lenders are required to provide a tri-merged credit report for the borrower(s) showing no prior home ownership.
-Failure to file taxes must meet legal IRS rules for non-filing. - 7) A Tax Summary transcript is not acceptable in any circumstance.
+- 5) The customer should sign and provide NCHFA Form-018 (Income Tax Affidavit) for any year indicating a missing tax return. - Loans that close on or after February 16, 2019, will require IRS Tax Transcripts/Returns for 2017 & 2016.
+NCHFA will accept copies of the signed 1040 tax return for 2018. - 6) For borrower(s) who are required to sign the Income Tax Affidavit (Form-018) or who mark item #7 on Form-016 stating they have not filed taxes for a certain year(s), lenders are required to provide a tri-merged credit report for the borrower(s) showing no prior home ownership. - 7) A Tax Summary transcript is not acceptable in any circumstance.